-Among bot development platforms, Microsoft Bot Builder currently provides all necessary components to launch and maintain a high-quality chatbot.
-It is also one of the fastest and most scalable bot frameworks and is also an open source framework.
+Among bot development platforms, Microsoft Bot Builder currently provides the necessary components to launch and maintain a high-quality chatbot.
+It is also one of the fastest and most scalable bot frameworks and is also an open-source chatbot design framework.

-Microsoft’s bot framework includes two independent components such as Bot connector and an NLP component known as luis.ai.
-It can integrate with Skype, Slack, Facebook Messenger, Telegram, Webchat and SMS/email, covering the absolute majority of messaging platforms and working on smartphones, tablets and laptops.
+Microsoft’s bot framework includes two independent components, a Bot connector and an NLP component known as luis.ai.
+It can integrate with Skype, Slack, Facebook Messenger, Telegram, Webchat, and SMS/email, covering the majority of messaging platforms and working on smartphones, tablets, and laptops.

 Let’s see how our team used Microsoft Bot Builder to create a Skype bot that works with clients of a payout program for the elderly and at the same time makes it easy for our customer (bot administrator) to manage its functions.

-Microsoft Bot Framework has helped significantly improve the chatbot because such bots are intelligent, responsive and scalable and interact with a user naturally.
+RASA Bot Framework has helped significantly improve the chatbot because these bots are intelligent, responsive, and scalable and interact with a user naturally.

 Creating a chatbot can be a fun and rewarding experience.
 By following the steps outlined in this guide, you can create a chatbot that is both functional and engaging.
 With a little creativity and effort, your chatbot will provide value to your users and help you achieve your business goals.
 If you still have questions on custom chatbot development, contact our specialists to get a free consultation on this topic.
 We are looking forward to hearing from you soon!

 Chatbots use a combination of artificial intelligence (AI), natural language processing (NLP), and machine learning to interpret and respond to user input.